alonsodomin/cron4s/README.md

   - 2.12.8
 ```

 Supporting additional Scala versions is a matter of adding a new version to that section and then make the codebase compile against it whilst preserving backwards compatibility.
-The easies way to check that compatibility is triggering a cross build with SBT:
+The easiest way to check that compatibility is triggering a cross build with SBT:

 ```bash
 sbt +test